Nagendra1997/mesibo-documentation/index.md

 - **can subscribe**: If the member can subscribe to group voice or video calls
 - **can list**: If the member can get a list of active callers in the group

 This allows you to create a type of conferencing and streaming app.
 You can configure default group-level permissions as well as per participant level permissions.
-The following are some examples of how permissions can be set under different conditions.
+The following are some examples of how permissions can be set to different types of conferences.

 ### Conference / Group Calling
-In a conference/group calling app, you require that all the members of the group publish their stream and subscribe to other's streams.
+In a conference/group calling app, you require that all the members of the group publish their stream and subscribe to other streams.
 Also, all the members should be able to get a list of participants who are publishing their streams so that they can subscribe to them.
 Hence the suggested group setting is as shown below.
 We have selected `Members` only option for who can publish streams, who can view streams, who can view the list of participants.

 ![conference scenario](conference.png)